-You know why Saltine Toffee is so good?
-It’s that salty sweet thing.
 The combo is incredible.
-I never thought crackers would be a great dessert, but this recipe is so addictive, I was totally wrong!
+We never thought saltine crackers would be an irresistible dessert, but this recipe is so addictive, we are totally wrong!

-It is no wonder it’s call Christmas Crack!
+It is no wonder it's called Christmas Crack!
 Highly addictive!

-This Cranberry Bliss Saltine Toffee has a slight advance over Almond Roca.
+This White Chocolate Toffee has a slight advantage over Almond Roca.